Distinguished Alumni Award

 • Individuals may be re-nominated at any time.

-• Nomination (or award) may be withdrawn by the selection committee for any cause.
+• Award may be withdrawn by the selection committee for any cause which reflects poorly upon the university or the Alumni Association.

-• Individuals for the Young Alumni Award must be under 40 on January 1 of the award year (2023).
+• Note: Individuals for the Young Alumni Award must be under 40 on January 1 of the award year.

 • Please complete the nomination form and submit the required documents in one of the following ways: